Isabella of France: Mortimer's fall from power, 1330

 By mid-1330, Isabella and Mortimer's regime was increasingly insecure, and Isabella's son, Edward III, was growing frustrated at Mortimer's grip on power.
-Various historians, with different levels of confidence, have also suggested that in late 1329 Isabella became pregnant.
-A child of Mortimer's with royal blood would have proved both politically inconvenient for Isabella, and challenging to Edward's own position.
+Various historians, with different levels of confidence, have also suggested that Isabella became pregnant in late 1329.
+A child of Mortimer's with royal blood would have proved both politically inconvenient for Isabella and challenging to Edward's own position.